-The Cancer Consortium is organized into nine highly collaborative research programs that are discipline or disease specific, bringing together over 620 faculty with research interests in basic, clinical/translational, public health sciences and global health.
+The Cancer Consortium is organized into eight highly collaborative research programs that are discipline or disease specific, bringing together over 650 faculty with research interests in basic, clinical/translational, public health sciences and global health.

 The Biostatistics and Computational Biology Program is a collaborative entity that carries out quantitative and computational research in a variety of areas relevant to understanding a variety of issues related to cancer.
 Program interests span a range of activities, from the technical development of quantitative or experimental methodologies to activities that emphasis substantive research programs in epidemiology, to biological research programs that use experimental approaches alongside computational methods.
 Program strengths include the development of rigorous statistical and mathematical methods for personalized medicine and molecular diagnostics, understanding the molecular biology and the adaptive immune response, and the development of a variety of statistical, computational and experimental approaches that address high impact opportunities in cancer research – including methods for the analysis of complex association studies and longitudinal data, and experimental/computational methods characterize variations in quantity, sequence, and structure of the human genome, transcriptome, and proteome.

 Breast & Ovary Cancers

 Program Leaders — Nancy Davidson, M.D.; Liz Swisher, M.D.

 Associate Program Leaders — Jennifer Specht, M.D.; John Liao, M.D., Ph.D.